A house, a tree

 Photo credit: Image by Steve Buissinne from Pixabay

-After selling your house, you might be wondering if you have to pay taxes on the profit you earned from the sale.
-The answer depends on how much profit you gained and how long you owned and lived in the house before the sale.
+After selling your house, you might be wondering if you have to pay taxes when you sell a house on the profit you earned from the sale.
+The answer depends on two main factors: the amount of profit you gained and how long you owned and lived in the house before the sale.

 • If you owned and lived in the house for two of the five years before the sale date, then up to $250,000 of any profit you made is tax-free.